The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and

+Overall, there remain large uncertainties on the numbers and masses of black holes in low-mass galaxies, which constrain predictions of the numbers and masses of black holes in stripped nuclei from both simulations and observations.
+In particular, there are large uncertainties on the predicted number of black holes in stripped nuclei.
 We conclude that even in a pessimistic scenario, assuming a lower bound on the number of galaxies expected to contain supermassive black holes and no evolution of the stellar mass-black hole mass relation, stripped nuclei should represent a 30 per cent increase in the number of black holes in galaxy clusters.
 Assuming higher black hole occupation fractions, or considering the black hole numbers predicted by EAGLE, stripped nuclei could equal or outnumber black holes in galaxy nuclei, consistent with predictions from \citet{Seth2014} and \citet{Voggel_2019}.

-On average the masses of the black holes in stripped nuclei will be lower than those in galaxy nuclei due to being predominately from lower mass galaxies.
-However, the increased number of black holes in galaxy clusters would increase expected tidal disruption events and binary black hole merger rates.
+On average, the masses of the black holes in stripped nuclei will be lower than those in galaxy nuclei due to being predominately from lower-mass galaxies.
+However, increased black holes in galaxy clusters would increase expected tidal disruption events and binary black hole merger rates.